plumvillage/newsletter/src/en/articles/hisae-matsuda-and-terry-barber--parallax-press-and-the-journey-to-plum-village-through-books.md

 I’m always moved by Thay’s dedication to creating environments where people can find peace and healing, connect with nature and community, have the chance to look deeply, and learn ways to handle suffering and touch seeds of happiness and well-being.

-{% image "article/hisae-matsuda-and-terry-barber/ParallaxTeamInPV.jpg", "", "Members of the editorial board" %}

 **Hisae:** How did you come to be at Parallax, Terry?

 **Terry:** While living in Plum Village and Green Mountain, I’d sometimes visit my family in California and spend time in the Parallax office, where I continued my work of transcribing Thay’s Dharma talks.
 In spring 2001, my father entered his last illness and I went home to be with him.
 He passed away at the end of the year.
 I needed dental work and a job to pay for it, and Parallax seemed the logical place to apply.
 I began a few months later, packing and shipping book orders.